Kyaka

 Kyaka is a town in Tanzania.
 It is an urban centre in Missenyi District, Kagera Region.
-The population of Kyaka was estimated at about 6,000 people in 2015.
+The population of Kyaka was estimated at 6,000 people in 2015.

 Location

 Kyaka is located in Missenyi District, in Kagera Region, in northwestern Tanzania, on the southern banks of the Kagera River.
 This is approximately 53 km, by road, west of the city of Bukoba, where the Regional headquarters are located.
 Kyaka is approximately 30 km, by road, south of the town of Mutukula, Tanzania at the international border with Uganda.
 The geographical coordinates of Kyaka are:01°15'13.0"S, 31°25'12.0"E (Latitude:-1.253611; Longitude:31.420000).
 Kyaka sits at an average elevation of 1180 m above sea level.

 Overview

 The Kyaka Bridge, sometimes referred to as Kagera Bridge, spans the Kagera River at Kyaka.
 At Kyaka, two major road systems intersect.
 Highway B8 (Mutukula–Bukoba Road) meets Highway B182 (Omurushaka–Kyaka Road).